 I work for Chef Software as a Professional Services Engineering Consultant; I am responsible for project management, delivering projects and driving customers’ adoption of Chef solutions & DevOps practices, enabling transformation to higher velocity IT.
 As a DevSecOps practitioner I build and evangelise infrastructure, compliance and application automation solutions.
 Prior to this, I was a Customer Success Engineer developing trusted advisor relationships based on cultural, professional & technical depth in all things Chef and DevOps.

 I was previously employed at Glasgow University SRC as their IT Manager with wide and varied responsibilities, ranging from IT ops, infrastructure automation and application development to advising the organisation on any/all technical topics both inside and outside of IT.

-I’m also keenly interested in politics, technology and gaming.
+I’m also keenly interested in politics, technology, gaming and photography.